 1. Establish which pages you need to set up your heat map on

-For instance, using a scroll map and a click map together will help you to determine how far down a page users scroll and which areas generate clicks and interest.
+For instance, using a scroll map and a click map together will help you to determine how far down page users scroll and which areas generate clicks and interest.
 Ultimately, before deciding on the heat map type, aim to establish which comprehensive heatmap data you need most in order to resolve any usability problems and improve on-site conversion.

 Here’s where session recording solutions come into play, giving you the option to watch a video of how each user moves and interacts with your website.
-To make the most of your heat map analysis, we recommend using a solution like LiveSession, which lets you use both heatmaps and session recordings.
+To make the most of your heat map analysis, we recommend using a solution like LiveSessionto use heatmaps and session recordings together

 5. Verify your findings with other tools before drawing any conclusions